Helpful Hints

 Skill Level

-I’ve tried to choose patterns that are very simple and require only a basic knowledge of sewing to put together.
+We have chosen patterns that are very simple and require only a basic knowledge of sewing to put together.
 You do not need to have a fancy sewing machine.
 If you have access to a serger, use it when appropriate….things will come together lickety-split….but if you don’t have a serger, your sewing machine will be able to do everything you need for these projects.
 If you do have a nicer machine, feel free to experiment with decorative stitches to finish your gowns and blankets off.

 Fabric

 When selecting your fabric, keep in mind who will be using it.
 While a Sesame Street sleeper might be adorable on a happy little newborn, it just feels out of place on our precious angels.
 Pastel colors work best.
 If you do choose a fabric with a pattern, keep it subtle.
 Remember that pictures are usually taken and we don’t want the pattern in the fabric to compete for attention in a photograph.
+Because they are used underneath gowns or blankets, diapers can be made from fabrics with busier patterns.

 Closures